 JeongMee Yoon’s “The Pink & Blue Project”

-A few weeks ago, I wrote an article on what to consider when choosing colors for data vis.
+A few weeks ago, I wrote an article on what to consider when choosing colors for data vis on the Datawrapper blog.
 In it, I noted that one should avoid the stereotypical blue for men and pink for women when visualizing gender data.
 John Burn-Murdoch from the Financial Times responded with a tweet, showing which newsrooms used which colors in their reporting of the UK gender pay gap data.

 This article is an extension of that tweet.
 I’ll start off with some examples of news graphics where pink & blue were used as well as examples where they weren’t - explaining along the way why the classic pink & blue combo is an unawesome choice.
 Afterwards, we’ll look at two ways of moving away from this color combination in visualizing gender data.
 Let’s start with the bad news:

 The era of pink & blue isn’t over.
 Surprisingly many big projects in the last four years used these colors to convey information about men and women, e.g. the New York Times, Bloomberg and the Wall Street Journal.
 Two The Pudding projects from 2017 that looked at gender in movies used red and blue – a third project in 2017, “Gender Representation of Comic Book Characters”, used dark blue for men and gold for women.